What happens if I’m in a car accident while driving another person’s car in Michigan?

 Attorneys can explain whose auto insurance will cover your No-Fault benefits

-Our auto accident attorneys are frequently called on to help drivers better understand how No-Fault insurance applies when someone is driving another person’s car and they get in a serious crash.
+Our auto accident attorneys are frequently called on to help drivers better understand what happens in a No-Fault accident when someone is driving another person’s car and they get in a serious crash.

 If you’re involved in a car accident while driving a car that’s owned by another individual, it’s best to first speak with an auto accident attorney to ensure your legal rights are protected.
 Call Michigan Auto Law at (800) 777-0028.